tommasomoretti/nameless-analytics-server-side-client-tag/README.md

+## How it works

 ## Tag UI
-This is the UI of the Client-side tracker tag.
+This is the UI of the Server-side client tag.

 <img width="1265" alt="server-side-client-tag" src="https://github.com/user-attachments/assets/764ca893-9a9f-4494-a4ec-8182016f5624">